 Research suggests that sunifiram may boost brain power, mood, and energy even when taken in very low doses.

 Sunifiram was first synthesized in 2000 by scientists at the University of Firenze in Italy.

 Very little research on it is currently available, but preliminary animal studies indicate that it may be a highly effective nootropic as well as a potential treatment for a variety of neurological disorders including Alzheimer’s disease, Parkinson’s disease, and amnesia.

-No serious side effects have been identified, though research is ongoing.
-There have been no documented studies or clinical trials involving humans, but animal studies suggest that sunifiram is both safe and well-tolerated.
+No toxicity threshold or serious side effects have been identified, but to date, there have been no documented studies or clinical trials involving humans.
+Animal studies indicated no toxicity, even at high doses.

 Benefits and Effects

 Sunifiram is so new and untested that little is known about how it actually works or the effects it might have on humans.

 Initial animal studies indicate that it may have powerful nootropic benefits, and anecdotal evidence from users suggest it may have other benefits as well.

 Animal studies show that sunifiram can act as a powerful nootropic, delivering measurable improvements in learning speed, memory retention, and recall.

 Research on rats showed that sunifiram not only enhanced performance in learning tasks, it actually reversed chemically-induced amnesia.